vyos/vyos-build/README.md

 ## Prerequisites

 To build a VyOS image, you need Debian8 "Jessie" environment (with jessie-backports repository).
 You can create it with [debootstrap](https://wiki.debian.org/Debootstrap) on Debian, Ubuntu and many distributions.
-To craete Debian8 "Jessie" environment under vyos-chroot directory, run below commands.
+To create Debian8 "Jessie" environment under vyos-chroot directory, run below commands.

 ```
 $ sudo apt install debootstrap (Note: This is on Debian/Ubuntu, adjust it with your favorite distro package manager)